Jasetet/Election_Analysis/README.md

 Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Summary
 WIth this code you should be able to use this with other elections with their CSV files.
-The only thing you should have to change is which file to load and which rows to use for candidate_name and county_name.
+The only two things you should have to change is which file to load and which rows to use for candidate_name and county_name.
 As shown below.

 <img width="508" alt="Screen Shot 2022-01-16 at 5 49 30 PM" src="https://user-images.githubusercontent.com/94948877/149688637-30ff322b-e88b-48cf-8a5b-e4a2ead88e49.png">

 <img width="358" alt="Screen Shot 2022-01-16 at 5 49 21 PM" src="https://user-images.githubusercontent.com/94948877/149688654-064fb740-1445-43c5-abf1-63ba4919bad9.png">

+With just changing those two elements of the code you would be able to use this code with any election with similar data.